Main Suburban railway line: History

 The Sydney Railway Company encountered many troubles: engineers came and went; real estate required became expensive and difficult to acquire; money, supplies and manpower ran short, partly because of a gold rush.
 Eventually the property of the Sydney Railway Company was transferred to the government of New South Wales on 3 September 1855.

 The line opened on 26 September 1855, from Sydney to Parramatta Junction (near Granville Station), with stations at Newtown, Ashfield, Burwood and Homebush.

-The Sydney terminal station was on the south side of Devonshire Street, just south of the current Central Station.
+The Sydney terminal station was on the south side of Devonshire Street, just south of the current Central station.
 Although the vicinity was sometimes referred to as Redfern, it was not near the current Redfern station.

-The line was quadrupled to Flemington in 1892.
-The line saw its most dramatic change in the period 1926–1927, when the section from Redfern to Homebush was expanded from 4 to 6 tracks by the addition of 2 tracks initially intended for non-electric express trains.
-Prior to 1926, all stations on the line had platform faces to all four tracks, and the tracks were labelled as 'fast' and 'slow'.
+The line was quadrupled to Flemington on 31 December 1893.
+The line saw its most dramatic change when the section from Redfern to Homebush was expanded from four to six tracks by the addition of two tracks initially intended for non-electric express trains that opened on 30 October 1927.
+Prior to 1927, all stations on the line had platform faces to all four tracks, and the tracks were labelled as fast and slow.
 After the completion of works in 1927, only Redfern and Strathfield had platform faces on all six tracks.
-The four tracks now known as the 'Up and Down Local lines' and the 'Up and Down Suburban Lines' were electrified in 1928.
-It was not until 1955 that the 'Up and Down Main Lines' were also electrified to coincide with the opening of the Blue Mountains electrification programme.
+The four tracks now known as the Up and Down Local lines and the Up and Down Suburban Lines were electrified in 1928.
+It was not until 1955 that the Up and Down Main Lines were also electrified to coincide with the opening of the Blue Mountains electrification programme.

-Double-deck trailer cars were introduced between 1964–67 replacing old wooden trailer cars in the Iine's electric multiple unit passenger trains.
+Double-deck trailer cars were introduced between 1964 and 1967 replacing old wooden trailer cars in the Iine's electric multiple unit passenger trains.